Behind Closed Doors poster

 Reflection

 Behind Closed Doors is one of the projects I'm proudest of, partly because of the constraints: a 3-day timeline, a solo brief, and a subject matter that required genuine sensitivity.
-Mental health as a design theme is easy to get wrong — it can tip into cliché, or worse, into aestheticising something that deserves to be treated carefully.
 I'm glad the "lit window at night" concept gave the work a visual idea strong enough to anchor everything else without needing to be explicit.

 Working with hand-drawn illustration and lettering rather than a polished digital aesthetic was also a deliberate choice I'd make again.
 The rawness serves the content.
 Not every design problem wants to look perfect.